 school, or apply for transfer, the Registrar can help you.
 After you graduate, Ms. Arntsen will certify your degree if you apply for bar admission in other states.

-Steven M. Barkan, Professor and Director of the Law Library (room 6358; email@example.com).
+Steven M. Barkan, Professor and Director of the Law Library (room 6358; firstname.lastname@example.org).
 Professor Barkan heads the administration of the Law Library.
-He also teaches law courses such as Torts I and Torts II and directs the Summer Program in International and Comparative Law in Germany.
+He also teaches law courses such as Torts I and Torts II.
 For Law Library services, check the website at: library.law.wisc.edu/

-Josh Cutler, Payroll Assistant and Building Manager (room 5109; firstname.lastname@example.org).
-Josh is responsible for all staff and student payroll.
+Josh Cutler, Payroll Specialist and Building Manager (room 5109; email@example.com).
+Mr. Cutler is responsible for all employee and student payroll.
 He can answer questions related to payroll disbursement, pay dates, timesheets, etc. He also handles facility problems and/or requests and building renovations.

-Theresa Evans, Executive Assistant to the Dean (room 5211; email@example.com).
-Theresa works closely with the Dean and the Associate Deans.
-If you need to make an appointment to see the Dean, or one of the Associate Deans, she is the one to see.
+Theresa Evans, Executive Assistant to the Dean (room 5211; firstname.lastname@example.org).
+Ms. Evans works closely with the Dean and the Associate Deans.
+If you need to make an appointment to see the Dean, or one of the Associate Deans, she is the person to contact.

-Eric Giefer, Director of Technology (room 6232; firstname.lastname@example.org).
-Eric and his staff run the law school computer network and provide technical support for faculty, staff, and student organizations; develop applications and databases for law school administration; and support audio-visual systems and classroom technologies.
+Eric Giefer, Director of Technology (room 6232; email@example.com).
+Mr. Giefer and his staff run the Law School computer network and provide technical support for faculty, staff, and student organizations; develop applications and databases for Law School administration; and support audio-visual systems and classroom technologies.

 professional issues.
 The Director of Student Life can help you with the

-following kinds of issues: accommodations for disabilities (during the
+following kinds of matters: accommodations for disabilities (during the

 semester or during exams); re-scheduling of exams; complaints about

-sexual or physical harassment or assault; or visiting at other law
+sexual or physical harassment or assault; or visiting at or transferring to other law schools.

-Debi Hegerfeld, Front Office Receptionist (room 5110; firstname.lastname@example.org).
-She covers the phones, handles walk-in inquiries, sorts the mail and maintains classroom reservation requests.
-She handles take-home exams, and maintains exam archives.
+Debi Hegerfeld, Front Office Receptionist (room 5110; email@example.com).
+Ms. Hegerfeld covers the phones, handles walk-in inquiries, and sorts the mail.
+She handles take-home exams and maintains exam archives.

-Jane Heymann, Curricular Coordinator and Externship Director (room 5103; email@example.com).
-Jane Heymann works in many different capacities of curriculum such as scheduling courses, answering student questions about registering for courses, maintaining and updating different curriculum related pieces on the website, and assisting our many adjunct faculty members with any issues that arise in the course of their teaching.
-Jane also serves as the director of the Law School's recently developed Law Externship clinic, whereby students obtain academic credit for working at "field placements" in a variety of government agencies and non-profit organizations.
+Jane Heymann, Curricular Coordinator and Externship Director (room 5103; firstname.lastname@example.org).
+Ms. Heymann works in many different capacities of curriculum such as scheduling courses, answering student questions about registering for courses, providing academic advising, maintaining and updating curriculum related information on the website, and assisting our many adjunct faculty members with any issues that arise in the course of their teaching.
+Ms. Heymann also serves as the director of the Law School's Law Externship clinic, whereby students obtain academic credit for working at "field placements" in a variety of government agencies and non-profit organizations.

-Lee Jankowski, Accountant (room 5106A; firstname.lastname@example.org).
-Lee works on financial matters, including purchasing, invoices, and reimbursements.
+Lee Jankoski, Accountant (room 5106A; email@example.com).
+Ms. Jankoski handles financial matters, including purchasing, invoices, reimbursements, and student support check processing.

-Michael Keller, Assistant Dean for Career and Professional Development (room 3221I; firstname.lastname@example.org).
-Michael joined the Law School in April 2013, and has overall direction of the Office of Career and Professional Development.
-He aims to create the kind of programming and professional interactions necessary for students to succeed, emphasizing a strong start for first-year law students.
+Michael Keller, Assistant Dean for Career and Professional Development (room 3221I; email@example.com).
+Assistant Dean Keller is responsible for the overall direction of the Office of Career and Professional Development.
+He aims to create the kind of programming and professional interactions necessary for students to succeed in the job market, emphasizing a strong start for first-year law students.

-Moji E. Olaniyan, Assistant Dean & Director of the Academic Enrichment Program (room 6212; firstname.lastname@example.org).
-She works with students to provide academic enrichment and/or academic support services.
+Moji E. Olaniyan, Assistant Dean & Director of the Academic Enhancement Program (room 6212; firstname.lastname@example.org).
+Assistant Dean Olaniyan works with students to provide academic enrichment and/or academic support services.

 Bethany Pluymers, Associate Dean for Administration (room 5115; email@example.com).
-Dean Pluymers is responsible for the overall administrative processes, financial, human resources and facilities management of the Law School, including staffing issues, budgetary issues, payroll and benefits, reimbursements, facilities etc. The Tech Department also reports to Dean Pluymers.
+Associate Dean Pluymers is responsible for the overall administrative processes of the Law School.
+She serves as the CFO and HR Director and oversees the Law School Business Office.
+The Building Manager and the Tech Department also report to her.

 Margaret Raymond, Professor and Dean of the Law School (room 5211A; email@example.com).
 Dean Raymond serves as the chief academic and executive officer of the school, with overall responsibility for faculty and staff development, personnel oversight, fund-raising, budget planning and management, curriculum and student academic affairs.

-Rebecca Scheller, Assistant Dean for Admissions and Financial Aid (room 4314C; email@example.com).
-She
+Rebecca Scheller, Assistant Dean for Admissions and Financial Aid (room 4314C; firstname.lastname@example.org).
+Assistant Dean Scheller

 administers, along with the Admissions Committee, the process of